-tion about stimulus value; it receives projections from polymodal sensory cortex (Öngür & Price, 2000) in addition to motivational state information from the hypothalamus.
+Electrophysiological studies of the OFC in monkeys have emphasized their reward-related responding.
+Like the amygdala, the OFC is well placed to process information about stimulus value; it receives projections from polymodal sensory cortex (Öngür & Price, 2000) in addition to motivational state information from the hypothalamus.
 OFC neurons respond rapidly to changes in the reward value of specific foods.
 For example, neurons in primate OFC respond to reward but discriminate between different rewards in doing so (Schultz et al., 1998; 2000).
 When a monkey is fed to satiety with a particular food, the OFC responses to its flavour or odour decline, while the responses to other foods are unaffected (see Rolls, 2000), paralleling the behavioural change induced by sensory-specific satiety.

 This ability of OFC neurons to change their response to particular stimuli has been studied in reversal learning tasks (see e.g. Rolls, 1998).
 A typical such task would involve rewarding choices of stimulus A, but not stimulus B (A+B-) and then reversing these contingencies (A-B+).
 The stimuli (A, B) might be visual; the reward (+) might be food or juice.
 Primate OFC neurons show rapid reversals that parallel the behavioural reversal (see figure).
-Moving from correlative to causal studies, Jones & Mishkin (1972) were perhaps the first to observe that OFC lesions caused monkeys to perseverate on the previously correct stimulus after a reversal.
+Moving from correlative to causal studies, Butter (1969) and then Jones & Mishkin (1972) were perhaps the first to observe that OFC lesions caused monkeys to perseverate on the previously correct stimulus after a reversal.
 Dias et al. (1996a; 1997) have shown that OFC lesions impair reversal learning in marmosets (see figure).
 Therefore, the OFC may be important for altering the value of stimuli, or in altering behaviour in response to changes in the value of stimuli (see also Gallagher et al., 1999).

-Finally, we saw earlier how the effects of OFC lesions closely resembled that of amygdala lesions in gambling humans; Baxter et al. (2000) recently showed that disconnecting the amygdala from the OFC in rhesus monkeys (unilateral amygdala lesion + contralateral unilateral OFC lesion + forebrain commisurotomy) prevented monkeys altering their behaviour in response to devaluation of a reinforcer.
-However, the precise relationship between the amygdala and OFC is still unclear (see e.g. Cardinal et al., 2002).
+Finally, we saw earlier how the effects of OFC lesions closely resembled that of amygdala lesions in gambling humans.
+Baxter et al. (2000) recently showed that disconnecting the amygdala from the OFC in rhesus monkeys (unilateral amygdala lesion + contralateral unilateral OFC lesion + forebrain commissurotomy) prevented monkeys altering their behaviour in response to devaluation of a reinforcer.
+However, the precise functional relationship between the amygdala and OFC is still unclear (see e.g. Cardinal et al., 2002).